Where to start with topic-based teaching

 Example in Action

-As an example of how different classes can be – one class absolutely loved our topic on fairytales (you can picture it – unicorns, pink castles, magic dust, the whole sickly caboodle).
-The following year’s class laughed in my face at that example, so we decided together on fairytales with a twist with the theme ‘Ogres’.
-At first, all they cared about was being as disgusting as possible and using the words ‘slime’ and ‘pus’ throughout their descriptive writing, but we got loads out of it: we held our own ‘ogre tea party’ where they made their own food (Maths –using different quantities of ingredients); in English, we wrote invitations to their parents and imaginary characters (“What did you do at school today, son?”
+As an example of how different classes can be – one class absolutely loved our topic on fairy tales (you can picture it – unicorns, pink castles, magic dust, the whole sickly caboodle).
+The following year’s class laughed in my face at that example, so we decided together on fairy tales with a twist with the theme ‘Ogres’.
+At first, all they cared about was being as disgusting as possible and using the words ‘slime’ and ‘pus’ throughout their descriptive writing, but we got loads out of it: we held our own ‘ogre tea party’ where they made their own food (Math – using different quantities of ingredients); in English, we wrote invitations to their parents and imaginary characters (“What did you do at school today, son?”
 “Oh, just invited the gingerbread man to eat worm sandwiches at our party”); in Music, we designed a piece of music to accompany a dramatic scene from Shrek and compared it to the existing soundtrack to assess how best to evoke mood; and in Science, we researched different mini-beast habitats so that we could create appropriate habitats for different disgusting creatures, real and imaginary, so we had lots of great beetle and slug habitats dotted around the classroom for a few stinky days, as well as some amazing swamp designs for an imaginary ogre habitat.

 Ultimately, a great topic is based on whatever catches the interest of the class.
 We worked on all sorts from the grisly ogres topic, to Tudor theatre (which culminated in us building our own working Globe theatre in the classroom and the children taking different roles running the theatre), so use your children’s interests and go from there.
 After they’ve done a few topics and know the approach, you can even start asking them for ideas and suggestions and then put it to a class vote.
 After a while, they become so used to this approach that they can even suggest the ‘big ideas’ for you too – and you’ll find that they’re even more creative than yours!